How to be more creative: These tips won't fail you

 6. Don’t do anything

 Lost for creative inspiration?
-Can’t get motivated to crete anything?
+Can’t get motivated to create anything?
 Give your brain a rest.
 Put your manuscript to one side, switch off the computer, put the camera in a drawer, hide the pens.
 Clean out that cupboard, scrub the kitchen floor, make a batch of soup.
 If you need a long-term break, that’s fine too.
 Watch a new series on Netflix, go to the gym, try some new recipes.
 Relatively mundane, useful stuff – nothing too out of the ordinary.
 Before you know it your mind, starved of creative stimuli, will be itching with frustrated creativity and you’ll be ready to start creating something new or get back to the piece of work that needed to be put to one side for a bit.

 7. Go for a walk